EnterpriseDB/edb-terraform/README.md

 - Environment variables for a targetted stage: `TF_VAR_ARGS_<stage>=<CLI ARGS>`
 - Environment variables for root variables: `TF_VAR_<variable>=<ARGS>`
-- CLI Arguments for root variables: `-var <variable>=<ARGS>`
+- CLI Arguments for root variables: `-var <variable>=<ARGS>` Terraform will surface an error if an invalid variable is set with `-var` but will continue if it is set with environment variables for root variables.

 Example variable:
 - `TF_VAR_force_dynamic_ip=true` is the same as `-var force_dynamic_ip=true`
 - `TF_VAR_service_cidrblocks='["0.0.0.0/0"]'`
+- `-var "force_service_biganimal=true"`
+- `-var "force_service_machines=true"`

 ### :open_file_folder: Project directory layout
 ```